-Children's wellbeing and emotional health is as important as their academic progress.
+Children's wellbeing and emotional health is paramount and a precursor for enabling children to thrive academically.
 Class teachers plan for the holistic development of each child in his/her class, using their detailed knowledge of each individual to promote their confidence and self-esteem.
-We use Jigsaw PSHE programme throughout the school to promote positive relationships.
+We use the Jigsaw PSHE programme throughout the school to promote positive relationships.
 We also have the infant and junior badge reward system to promote the development of the 'whole' child.
 These are awarded termly when their class teacher feels that they have tried their best in the 4 areas: Academic, Creativity, Healthy Living, Respect, Care & Consideration.
 Our school website lays out the criteria that we are looking for in order that a badge be awarded to a particular individual.